abams/slacking/README.md

 # SlackProfiles

-A small Ruby CLI to post to slack with different profiles
+A small Ruby CLI to post to slack with different profiles (impersonating other users, i.e. Tim Lincecum)

 ## Execution

-Clone this repo
+Clone this repo,
 cd into the directory

 `ruby lib/profiles.rb`